opencoca/WEB-admin/packages/decap-cms/README.md

 ## How It Works

-Decap CMS is a single-page app that you pull into the `/admin` part of your site.
+Startr Web-Admin is a single-page app that you pull into the `/admin` part of your site.

 It presents a clean UI for editing content stored in a Git repository.